 Android App: APRSdroid-APRS Client $4.95

 APRSdroid is an Android smartphone application for Amateur Radio operators and requires a FCC license to use.
 It allows periodic reporting of your position to the APRS network which displays nearby amateur radio stations and facilitates the exchange of APRSmessages.
 APRSdroid is Open Source Software written in Scala and licensed under the GPLv2.
+It works extremely well for mobile events that a ham radio operator may be supporting.

 You can use APRSdroid to connect to the APRS network via different means: